-There are numerous transactions between Group companies that are part of their routine business and that, in any case, are eliminated in the process of preparing the consolidated financial statements.
+Remarks transactions between Group companies that are part of their routine business are eliminated in the process of preparing the consolidated financial statements.

 D.5 Describe the significant transactions carried out between the Company or Group Companies and other related parties, which have not been reported on in the above sections.